Dmitriyrus99/custom-erpnext/ferum_custom/docs/module_breakdown/analytics_reporting_module.md

 ### ERPNext Dashboards

-- They might configure some dashboard charts on the desk homepage for Admin (like a chart of requests by month).
+- They might configure some dashboard charts on the desk homepage for Admin (like a chart of issues by month).

 ### Standard reports

-- maybe custom Script Reports in ERPNext for things like “Open Requests by Engineer” or “Invoice Summary by Project”.
+- maybe custom Script Reports in ERPNext for things like “Open Issues by Engineer” or “Invoice Summary by Project”.

 ### Monitoring integration